Belchy06/PXEBootingRPi4/README.md

 mount /dev/mapper/loop5p1 bootmnt/
 mount /dev/mapper/loop5p2 rootmnt/
 ```
-Use the serial and mac address we noted from the client pi along with an arbitrary name for the pi and the IP of Ubuntu VM, initialize some vars for use in the following steps:
+Use the serial number we noted from the client pi along with an arbitrary name for the pi and the IP of Ubuntu VM, initialize some vars for use in the following steps:
 ```
 PI_SERIAL=12345678

-PI_MAC=01:23:45:67:89:ab

 KICKSTART_IP=10.115.11.182